Makerspace

 Orientation

 Completing the Makerspace Orientation is required.
-The orientation is an introduction to the space, equipment, and the safety procedures of the Makerspace.
-In order to successfully complete the orientation and be eligible to use the Makerspace, a user agreement must be signed at the time of the orientation.
+The Orientation is an introduction to the space, equipment, and the safety procedures of the Makerspace.
+In order to successfully complete the orientation and be eligible to use the Makerspace, a user agreement must signed to have access to the space in the future.

-Users of this interactive space can connect with staff skilled in 3D modeling and printing, laser cutting and etching, vinyl cutting, sewing, and other tools.
-Staff are available to help as needed or you can book a consultation in advance via the Lied Technology Consultations page.
+Users of this interactive space can connect with staff skilled in 3D scanning, Cricut/Silhouette, Sewing, Embroidery, Stickermachine, Sublimation, and Vinyl Cutting.
+Staff are available to help as needed, you can book a consultation in advance via the button below

 3D Printing & 3D Scanning